gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 ## go generate

-Once we start writing tools that generate source code for our programs two questions appear quickly: at what point in our development process do we generate the code? how do we keep the generated code up to date?
+Once we start writing tools that generate source code for our programs, two questions appear quickly: At what point in our development process do we generate the code?
+How do we keep the generated code up to date?

 Since 1.4, the go tool comes with the `generate` command.
 It allows us to run the tools we use for code generation with the go tool itself.
-We can specify what commands need to be run using special comments within our source code and `go generate` will do the work for us.
+We can specify which commands need to be run using special comments within our source code and `go generate` will do the work for us.

 We just need to add a comment with the following format: